moartheta/FinTechCaseStudy/README.md

 * *Liquidity:* As mentioned above, IEX's market share, and therefore overall trading volume, is smaller compared to more established exchanges.
 However, because these exchanges offer an incentive in the form of a rebate to provide liquidity, it is import to assess liquidity not just in terms of quantity but also the *quality* of that liquidity:

-    * Midpoint Volume: Utilizing key innovations such as the *Crumbling Quote Indicator* and the speed bump, IEX has constructed a market that is very conducive to mid-point trading.
+    * Midpoint Volume: Utilizing key innovations such as the *Crumbling Quote Indicator* and the speed bump, IEX has constructed a market that is very conducive to midpoint trading.
 Because midpoint liquidity is not displayed, it is a useful way for investors to move large blocks of stocks without revealing their intention to buy or sell to the broader market.
 Trades that occur at the midpoint are also cheaper because they don't have to cross the bid-ask spread.
 For an exchange as small as IEX, the percentage of trades done at the midpoint are impressive:

         ![IEX Midpoint Volume](midpointvolume.jpg)